Paul Languedoc: Professional career

-Guitars
+Languedoc Guitars

-Named for its intricate headstock inlay, the Dragon bass (built in 1989) has a five-piece curly-maple neck and a bound ebony fingerboard.
-The body is solid koa, with a face of curly-maple veneer.
-The guitar bridge and machine heads were made by Schaller.
-Mike Gordon custom-ordered the instrument's active, 18-volt Mørch pickups from Denmark; they came with myriad knobs and switches Gordon did not want.
-"I have trouble making decisions," he says.
-"I probably change my instrument settings only every two years."
-The three larger knobs on the bass control volume (one per pickup) and pickup blend; the four micro-switches and three smaller knobs are for various midrange contours and high and low boosts.
-(Languedoc comments, "Even I don't know what they all do!")

-Gordon and Languedoc both call the Fish — also named for its inlays — "a bit of an experiment."
-The bass, which was built about two years ago, has a two-piece curly-maple body with an interior chamber, a koa face with an f-hole and multiple-layered binding, and only one knob, which blends between the two EMG ASB-5 pickups.
-Mike eventually wants to add a piezo bridge transducer to accentuate the highs of the instrument's hollow body.

 In 2006, Paul Languedoc started Languedoc Guitars, selling handmade instruments through his web site.
 The guitars for sale are near replicas of the hollow-body guitar Trey Anastasio of Phish currently plays.
 The G2 model guitar sold for $10,000 and the G4 model sold for $7500 as recently as 2009.
 The G2 features two "F" holes and a pair of Seymour Duncan '59 Model humbuckers; and the G4 has a single "F" hole and a Duncan Custom 5 in the bridge position and a '59 in the neck.
 As recently as February 2020, Languedoc has zero inventory of new guitars for sale, and his wait-list for future new builds remains listed on his website as "full" and "closed" to accepting new names.

 By 2021, he is selling a limited supply of brand new custom made guitars for $20,000 with a 25% deposit to begin.
 For the custom build, the customer can choose body woods, color (if any), binding, and fretboard inlay.